-First found in Britain in 2007.
+This species has been recorded in Britain since 1921.
 The head, thorax and abdomen are all black or piceous.
 In the male, the legs and much of the abdomen are reddish-yellow (darker basally).
 In the female, the tegulae are dark.
 The hind legs with the trochanters and femora entirely yellow.

 Parna tenella larvae mine the leaves of lime trees creating a blister mine, which causes the leaf to curl.
 Mines tend to occur in sucker growth at the base of trees.